horaceg/blog/content/posts/bayes.md

 ## What to make of this formula ?

 There are mainly 3 types of inference methods that we can leverage based on the above formula:
-- Maximum likelihood estimation (MLE): we seek one point estimate of $\theta$ based on observations and the likelihood
+- __Maximum likelihood estimation (MLE)__: we seek one point estimate of $\theta$ based on observations and the likelihood
-- Maximum a posteriori (MAP): we seek one point estimate of $\theta$ based on observations and prior knowledge - likelihood and prior
+- __Maximum a posteriori (MAP)__: we seek one point estimate of $\theta$ based on observations and prior knowledge - likelihood and prior
-- Full posterior inference: we seek representative samples from the posterior distribution of $\theta$ based on the inference formula.
+- __Full posterior inference__: we seek representative samples from the posterior distribution of $\theta$ based on the inference formula.

 <p align="center"><img alt="Meme about MLE, MAP and posterior sampling" src="/images/meme-inferences.png"></p>

 ## Maximum Likelihood

 In this setting, we just optimize the likelihood to get the argmax.
 In this case, we ignore the prior and the posterior ; hence, we don't really use the inference formula.
-In this sense, this isn't really a bayesian technique since we don't care about the posterior.
+Kevin Murphy refers to MLE and MAP as __poor man's Bayes__.

 This method is convenient because we can just optimize the function, with e.g. the gradient, and find the value of $\theta$ that maximizes the likelihood function.
 We can either compute the gradient in closed form and see where it vanishes, or run an iterative algorithm such as (stochastic) gradient descent.